 The last time I was at the Goodwill, I found myself in the book section.
 You'd be surprised at how many good books you can nab there for 99 cents a piece!
 Then I saw a few lonely encyclopedias - some strays no longer with their original set.
-I feel kind of sad for these obsolete relics of the past, don't you?
-So I grabbed the G-H volume for 99 cents and got to work giving them a new life in flower form!
+I feel sad for these relics of the past, don't you?
+So I grabbed the G-H volume for 99 cents and got to work giving it a new life in flower form!

 While I'm not crazy about the idea of tearing up books, encyclopedias (especially single volumes) seem to be a good bet for not being used again.
 Plus their large sheets of almost tissue-thin paper make them perfect for shaping into delicate flowers.

 You could use just the encyclopedia pages for a more vintage look, but being the color-loving girl I am I had to layer in some bright colored tissue paper as well!
 I like the juxtaposition of the two types of paper.
 Putting them in a bright colored vase (you can make one of these too!) makes for a pretty spring arrangement!

 This post contains affiliate links.
 See my full disclosure.

 - Encyclopedia or other book with large, thin sheets of paper